 Added in 6.10.0.

-In express-rate-limit version 6 and older, the rate limiter would be disabled when setting limit (now max) to 0 in the options.
+In express-rate-limit version 6 and older, the rate limiter would be disabled when setting limit (previously max until version 7.0.0) to 0 in the options.
 Starting with version 7.0.0, this is no longer the case - the rate limiting will apply from the very first request instead.
 See #369 for more information.

 To recreate the original behavior of disabling the rate limiter entirely, use the skip function instead.